-How fireworks get their colors | EarthSky.org
+How do fireworks get their colors? | EarthSky.org

 Voila!
 A beautiful and colorful fireworks display.

-By the way, the people who create fireworks are precise craftsmen.
-It’s a complex process, and even one thing being off — too much black powder, stars that aren’t aligned correctly or a trigger that fires too soon or too late — can cause everything else to go wrong.
+By the way, the people who create fireworks are precise, expert craftsmen.
+Putting on a fireworks display is a complex process, and must be done safely in a controlled environment.
+If even one thing is off — too much black powder, stars that aren’t aligned correctly or a trigger that fires too soon or too late — everything can go kaboom.
+Fireworks are explosives, after all, and working with them is best left to the professionals.

-Bottom line: The red, orange, yellow, green, blue and purple colors exploding in the night sky during a pyrotechnic festival are created by the use of metal salts.
+Bottom line: The red, orange, yellow, green, blue and purple colors exploding in the night sky during a fireworks festival are created by the use of metal salts.
+In 2020, many if not most fireworks displays have been canceled due to the pandemic.

-Read more: The chemistry of fireworks
+Read more: The Chemistry of Fireworks

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!